Skip to main content

 3. Rename additional callbacks

-Finally, you must update the names of the other callbacks to align with the new API.
-Specifically, errorListener has been replaced with the onError callback, which receives a general SBException error object, and documentContourListener has been replaced with the onFrameDetectionResult callback.
-Please also note that the result type in onFrameDetectionResult has been changed to DocumentDetectionResult.
+Finally, you must update the names of the other callbacks to align with the new API. errorListener has been replaced with the onError callback, which receives a general SBException error object. documentContourListener has been replaced with the onFrameDetectionResult callback.
+Note that the result type in onFrameDetectionResult has changed to DocumentDetectionResult.

 Before (v7.x)